 Solar energy applications (solea) is a research and development initiative that deals with solar radiation and energy measurements, simulations and forecasting.
 It is a strategic collaboration of the National Observatory of Athens in Greece (IERSD & IAASARS) with the World Radiation Center in Switzerland (PMOD/WRC).

 Several actions point to the fact that a more climate-resilient economy and society must be built in each country, such as measures aimed at reducing fuel consumption for energy production, emphasis on energy efficiency and conservation as well as on power generation from renewable sources such as the Sun.

-RECORD LOOK-UP TABLE OF ATMOSPHERIC CONDITIONS
+RECORD ANALYTICAL LOOK-UP TABLE OF RTM SIMULATIONS

 PIXELS OF INSOLATION SPECTRA & UV PRODUCTS PER MINUTE

-By applying erythemal weighting functions to the ultraviolet part of the irradiance spectra, the UV index, the estimated dose of Vitamin D and the photosynthetically-active radiation is instantly calculated.
+By applying erythemal weighting functions to the ultraviolet part of the irradiance spectra, the UV index, the estimated dose of Vitamin D and the photosynthetically active radiation is instantly calculated.

 An active line of solar energy exploitation involves the development of high resolution solar atlases.
 The GHI atlas mapping applies to the PhotoVoltaic installations (PV), while the DNI mapping applies to the Concentrated Solar Power plants (CSP).

 The solar energy production losses of all scale PV and CSP installations is simulated by using shadow mapping and sky view factor calculations.
 The necessary digital surface and 3D modelling was performed with Google Earth.